 It has been noted numerous times, in multiple studies, that building occupants often ignore or are slow to respond to standard fire alarm sounders: this is ‘bystander apathy’.
-This article looks at the issue and suggests some solutions.
+This article looks at the issue and suggests some solutions when conducting emergency evacuations.

-Bystander apathy – a condition where people ignore an emergency when they believe someone else will take responsibility – is the social psychological phenomena that can affect the pre-movement phase of an escape, prolonging the time it takes before people react to an audible alarm.
+Bystander apathy is a condition where people ignore an emergency.
+Specifically, they believe someone else will take responsibility so they avoid doing what is necessary in an emergency.
+It is the social psychological phenomena that can affect the pre-movement phase of an escape.
+Steve Loughney of Siemens Building Technologies mentions the following in an article about emergency evacuation:

 Learn how to develop your emergency evacuation strategy and effective evacuation plans from Jim Burtles, FBCI, in his landmark book,

 Emergency Evacuation Planning for Your Workplace: From Chaos to Life-Saving Solutions this groundbreaking book is the result of 10 years of research into global best practices for getting everyone out safely